cvpals/Face-Detection/README.md

 SSD_test.py: DNN OpenCv (SSD) implementation for all images in FDDB benchmark

 How to evaluate:
-Go to evaluation folder in terminal and run
+Go to evaluation folder in terminal and run :

 make

-Run Haar_single.py or SSD_test.py in the terminal (dont forget to change the path)
+Run Haar_single.py or SSD_test.py in the terminal (dont forget to change the path):

 python SSD_test.py

 A file named test2.text must be created in /image_result1 folder

-Go to evaluation folder and run runEvaluate.pl
+Go to evaluation folder and run runEvaluate.pl:

 ./runEvaluate.pl